plmercereau/tilehuria/README.md

 - ?
 Are zoom levels really part of the aoi or the tile set?
 - ? what png compression means?
 How does it work?
 See https://sharp.pixelplumbing.com/api-output#png
 - !
 In dev, the tsconfig microservices are somehow linked.
 On a general basis, it is not properly configured
+- case insensitive fields e.g. when ordering the list of tile providers

 ### Features